 Each Layer in Omnisphere has a dedicated FM Oscillator, which acts as the modulator.
 This dedicated oscillator can utilize different waveforms and its Frequency, Depth, Shape, Symmetry, and FM Sync can be modulated.

 FM POWER SWITCH

 Turns the FM modulating oscillator ON or OFF.

 While many FM synthesizers use only sine waves as modulators, Omnisphere can use any of its more than 500 wavetables.
 You can select them from the menu by clicking on the waveform display or by using the stepper arrows to the right of the image.

 The small music-keyboard switch enables or disables Keyboard Tracking.
 The TRACKING button determines if the modulator oscillator tracks the keyboard.

-If TRACKING is on, the modulator oscillator will track the keyboard, meaning it will change pitch with each key.
-If TRACKING is off, the modulator will not change pitch with the keyboard, it will stay on the same pitch, no matter which key is played.
+If TRACKING is ON, the modulator oscillator will track the keyboard, meaning it will change pitch with each key.
+If TRACKING is OFF, the modulator will not change pitch with the keyboard, it will stay on the same pitch, no matter which key is played.
 This can be useful for more clangorous or noise-like sounds.

 Controls the frequency of the modulator oscillator.
 Because the modulator is unheard, it does not change the pitch of the original Oscillator, but instead alters the timbral characteristics of the Oscillator’s waveform.